Britney Spears allegedly assaulted by San Antonio Spurs security guard

 She continued: “This story is super embarrassing to share with the world but it’s out there already.
 However, I think it’s important to share this story and to urge people in the public eye to set an example and treat all people with respect.

 “Physical violence is happening too much in this world.
 Often behind closed doors.
 I stand with all the victims and my heart goes out to all of you!!!

-I have yet to get a public apology from the player, his security or their organisation.
+“I have yet to get a public apology from the player, his security or their organisation.
 I hope they will.”

 Spears added that she did not “appreciate” Wembanyama seemingly making light of the situation during his video interview with the press, “nor do I think this is a laughing matter”.

-“Watching the player smile and laugh was cruel and demoralizing with the situation that took place.
+“Watching the player smile and laugh was cruel and demoralising with the situation that took place.
 I am 5’3 and he’s 7’4,” she said.

 “I cherish the tremendous amounts of love and support I am receiving at the moment